Berlin (comics)

 Berlin is a comic book series by Jason Lutes, published by Black Eye Productions and then Drawn & Quarterly.
 Planned as a series of 24 magazines, since reduced to 22, then re-released in book form, it describes life in Berlin from 1928 to 1933, during the decline of the Weimar Republic.

+Taking 22 years to complete, it has been described as Lutes's magnum opus.
+Lutes was awarded the Inkpot Award in 2018, coinciding with the completion of the work, and Berlin itself was awarded the Vermont Book Award in 2019.

 Plot

 Book One

 The first eight issues were compiled into a book titled Berlin: City of Stones, published in 2000.
 It starts with Marthe Müller, an art student, arriving in Berlin.
 One story arc details the start of her life in Berlin, focusing on her relationship to journalist Kurt Severing.
 A second storyline describes a working-class family which breaks up due to differing political views, the mother, Gudrun, eventually joining the communists with her daughters Elga and Silvia, while the father takes his son Heinz to the Nazis.
 The book ends with the massacre of 1 May 1929, the International Workers' Day (known in German as Blutmai).